nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 - `security`: a contact for security issues
 - `paid-channel`: a direct contact for paid support

-Each field is a JSON with more information like an external URL, an email or a project file.
+Each field is a JSON with more information like an external url, an email or a project file.

 ```json
 "contact": {